 The proposed activity will take place on an area that is completely transformed from its natural state due to past development activities on the property.
 There is an existing burial site where condemned material gets disposed of and there are no watercourses within 32m of the proposed site.
 Oorlogskloof River is approximately 120m south of the proposed site.
-The proposed expansion of Ramskop Abattoir is unlikely to cause a significant impact on the Oorlogsklooof River.
-Please see figure 6 below:
+In addition, the proposed site is unlikely to cause groundwater pollution as two groundwater monitoring boreholes were constructed which is 40m deep, with no groundwater present.
+The proposed expansion of Ramskop Abattoir is unlikely to cause a significant impact on the Oorlogskloof River.
+Please see figure 7 below:

-Figure 6: SANBI BGIS NFEPA MAP: The proposed site (yellow polygon) is not located within 32m of any watercourse.
+Figure 7: SANBI BGIS NFEPA MAP: The proposed site (yellow polygon) is not located within 32m of any watercourse.
 Oorlogskloof River is approximately 120m south of the proposed site.